 To give context to the expenses below, here’s what you need to know about my trip to Vietnam:

-Vietnam has two peak seasons: one runs from March to early May and the other is from October to December.
+Vietnam has two peak seasons: one from March to early May and the other from October to December.

 ✌️ Two travelers.
-I traveled with one other person, so I was able to split accommodation, food and transportation costs.
+I traveled with one other person, so I was able to split accommodation, food, and transportation costs.

 💰 Mid-range budget.
 I don’t aim to travel on a budget, but I’m thoughtful about how and where I spend.
 I consider myself a mid-range budget traveler and these expenses reflect that.